Safety on the Eglin Reservation

 CDC Lyme Disease Fact Sheet

-Venomous Snakes - Although most snakes in northwest Florida are non-venomous (harmless) and most venomous snakes are not aggressive, you should take care to avoid encountering them.
+Venomous Snakes - The Eglin reservation is home to three of the four species of venomous snakes found in the United States.
+Although most snakes in northwest Florida are non-venomous (harmless) and most venomous snakes are not aggressive, you should take care to avoid encountering them.
 Watch your feet to avoid stepping on snakes, check the ground around you before sitting or putting gear down.
 Venomous snakes on Eglin are species that prefer being on the ground (not in the trees).
 Most snakes will avoid human encounters by fleeing or hiding.
 If you spot a snake, give it time to get away.
 If the snake appears to be "chasing" you, go a different direction because many snakes remember where safe burrows and hiding spots are, and they want to return to that spot to avoid you.
 If the snake hides, and most of the venomous snakes on Eglin prefer to hide in leaf litter or under vegetation, let it stay hidden and give it space.
 Do not approach venomous snakes.

 ALL WILDLIFE ON EGLIN RESERVATION ARE PROTECTED, INCLUDING VENOMOUS SNAKES.